-Great as the last 2 quarters’ sales performance is in itself, we do not have the data to indicate a growing trend.
+Great as the last two quarters’ sales performance is in itself, we do not have the data to indicate a growing trend.
 The process we are looking at is a predictable one, so it is likely that any new values will fall between the natural process limits shown on the XmR chart.

 What should we then forecast for the following quarter?
-The upper natural process limit give us the best case scenario, in this case £66,000 worth of quarterly sales.
-Conversely, the lower natural process limit is about £30,000.
+The upper natural process limit give us the best case scenario, in this case £6.6 million worth of quarterly sales.
+Conversely, the lower natural process limit is about £3 million.
 That is the worst case scenario for the next quarter.
 Please note that getting anywhere near the best case, or worst case scenario for that matter, will probably have nothing at all to do with the sales staff being either unusually industrious or unusually lazy.
 This is simply routine variation within a predictable process.
 As for the most likely sales values for the following quarters, they will be closer to the central line than the best and worst case scenarios.
 This is based on the observation that most of the values generated by a predictable process fall in the central 50% area between its natural limits, as illustrated in Figure 8.